EuroProofNet/europroofnet.github.io/_pages/gender-balance.md

 ## Activities:

-- [Women in EuroProofNet](../women-epn-2022/): event dedicated to dedicated to gender balance in the community (talks + discussion).
+- [Women in EuroProofNet](../women-epn-2022/): event dedicated to gender balance in the community (talks + discussion).

 ## Useful links: